Open Access

 Unaware 8

-Frequencies and percentages of correct responses on questions regarding pain perceptions.
+Frequencies and percentages of correct responses on questions regarding pain perceptions_

 Lickert “correct” answers “incorrect” answers